Chuca78/Flight-Search-MVC/README.md

 - **Carrier Code Mapping:** Airline codes returned from the Amadeus API (e.g., “UA”) are not mapped to full airline names like “United Airlines.”
 Adding a lookup or API integration could improve readability.
 - **Lack of Visual Feedback:** The UI does not currently display a loading indicator or feedback during slow API responses, which may affect user experience.
-- **Basic Session Authentication:** The application uses session-based login via XML-backed user data.
-While functional, it does not use Spring Security or token-based authentication.
++ **Session-Based Login Only:** The application uses basic session-based login validated against an XML file.
+It does not include Spring Security, token-based auth, or role-based access control.
 - **No Booking History View:** Although flight bookings are saved to an H2 database, users currently have no way to view or manage their past bookings in the UI.

 ---

 ## Contact